phoenix104104/LapSRN/README.md

 This script will load the pretrained LapSRN model and apply SR on emma.jpg.

-To test LapSRN on benchmark datasets, first download the testing datasets into sub-folder "datasets"
+To test LapSRN on benchmark datasets, first download the testing datasets into sub-folder ``dataset''

     $ cd datasets
     $ wget http://vllab1.ucmerced.edu/~wlai24/LapSRN/results/SR_testing_datasets.zip